PallaviKoty/door_sensor_pkg_cpp/README.md

 ### Prerequisites

 This package is a ROS2 bouncy package running on Ubuntu.
 To run this package, you will need the following:
-1. Raspberry Pi 3B+ with Ubuntu/Raspbian installed in it
+1. Raspberry Pi 3B+
+2. Ubuntu 18.04/Raspbian installed on Raspberry Pi
+3. ROS2 Bouncy Version
-2. WiringPi library for Raspberry Pi 3B+
+4. WiringPi library for Raspberry Pi 3B+
-3. Gertboard (for testing)
+5. Gertboard (for testing)

 ### Installing